therealOri/Genter/README.md

 Added:
 - [x] Windows executable has been made and can be downloaded now.
 > This is also (for now) the last time I do anything with windows .exe files.
 Any new updates will just be to genter.py and the linux ELF file/binary.
+If anyone would like to, they are more than welcome to contibute to the vindows version and help keep it maintained.
 __ __

 <br>